 Much more than a tiger- Wildlife is not only about a tiger.
 Enjoy the forest and its sounds, feel the ambience rather than chasing that elusive wild cat.
 We saw two tigers on the first day itself, we could have moved on to next destination.
 But we continued to go to the same jungle for next few days to see & enjoy the other species of fauna.
 We saw Sambhar deer, barking deer, Indian Gaur or the Indian Bison, wild boars, elephant, monkeys, snakes, spotted deer and so many varieties of birds.

-Keep silence- I saw people coming in large groups with infants, toddlers and young children who were still asleep in their parents’ laps.
+Keep silence- In the silence, we can hear the whispers of our soul.
+I saw people coming in large groups with infants, toddlers and young children who were still asleep in their parents’ laps.
 How on earth can you, as a parent, torture your kid to wake up at 4:30 AM in winters to visit a jungle ?
 Of course, there are exceptions, but the majority of them will not like sitting in one place without any interesting thing happening.